jwarford1/BestBuyExam/README.md

 a single node configured to run with the Chrome driver.
 A node can be also be confgured for multiple driver versions, and has default versions as well.

-The Page Object Model resolves the issue of having multiple test scripts witht the same code accessing the same html element.
+The Page Object Model resolves the issue of having multiple test scripts with the same code accessing the same html element.
 Now the code to access an element resides in a single class.
 As well, the logical abstraction of a page class allows for test design flexibility.